sidjain0503/server-p/README.md

-# InscribeVerse Meta-Engine Platform 🚀
+# InscribeVerse - Fast API Server 🚀

+**🎉 Build APIs at the speed of thought with InscribeVerse Meta-Engine!**

+_Transform schemas into production-ready APIs in minutes, not weeks._

 **Schema-driven API generation system** that transforms data definitions into complete REST APIs automatically.